Radical Shift

 Anastasis (not to be confused with Anastasia) is the Greek word for resurrection.
 We just celebrated the Anastasis of Jesus.
 We call it Easter (which is not a biblical term, by the way).

 We understand Easter to be the celebration of Jesus’ resurrection.
 However, I fear that the significance of the event gets lost as we focus on Good Friday and what Jesus did for us on the cross.
-Outside of the Easter season, we don’t talk much about the resurrection, but rather focus primarily on the Cross.
+Outside of the Easter season, we don’t talk much about the resurrection but rather focus primarily on the Cross.
 Why the Cross?
 I’m guessing because of its implications related to our eternal destiny, that is, heaven.
-It’s the perspective that I had communicated for years.
+It’s the perspective that for years was communicated to me and I, in turn, communicated to others.
 And I’m pretty sure that I wasn’t the only one with that perspective…

 The reality of the ubiquitousness of such a perspective was evidenced several years ago when I asked a group of young people (college-age) what Easter was about.
 The consensus: Jesus dying on the cross for our sins.
-“And?” was my follow-up questions, assuming the answer would be, “And then he was resurrected.”
+“And?” was my follow-up question, assuming the answer would be, “And then he was resurrected.”
 Instead, the automatic and almost unison response was, “And now we get to go to heaven.”

 Looking back, this perspective of Easter was the lens through which I viewed Jesus, read scripture, did ministry, etc., for a big chunk of my life.
 In more recent years (understand that “more recent” for me is the past 15-20 years!), I began to see things differently, through a new lens – the lens of Jesus’ resurrection, the anastasis.
 It was a huge shift for me!